OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Probabilistic.rst

 There are several possible guarantees that we might require from an algorithm that produces :math:`X` as the maximum value, when the true maximum is :math:`Y`.

-So far we have assumed that we require :math:`X` to equal :math:`Y`.
+* So far we have assumed that we require :math:`X` to equal :math:`Y`.
-This is known as an exact or deterministic algorithm to solve the problem.
+  This is known as an exact or :term:`deterministic algorithm` to solve the problem.

-We could relax this and require only that :math:`X` 's rank is "close to" :math:`Y` 's rank (perhaps within a fixed distance or percentage).
+* We could relax this and require only that :math:`X` 's rank is "close to" :math:`Y` 's rank (perhaps within a fixed distance or percentage).
-This is known as an approximation algorithm.
+  This is known as an :term:`approximation algorithm`.

-We could require that :math:`X` is "usually" :math:`Y`.
+* We could require that :math:`X` is "usually" :math:`Y`.
-This is known as a probabilistic algorithm.
+  This is known as a :term:`probabilistic algorithm`.

-Finally, we could require only that :math:`X` 's rank is "usually" "close" to :math:`Y` 's rank.
+* Finally, we could require only that :math:`X` 's rank is "usually" "close" to :math:`Y` 's rank.
-This is known as a heuristic algorithm.
+  This is known as a :term:`heuristic algorithm`.

 There are also different ways that we might choose to sacrifice reliability for speed.